AI in Language Learning and Teaching: 2026 Trends That Matter

 AI can grade multiple-choice exercises and flag grammar errors.
 It can't assess whether a learner is developing the ability to communicate effectively in real-world contexts.
 Human judgment still guides assessment of communicative competence, cultural appropriateness, and pragmatic language use.

+Start using AI as a language teacher by picking one repetitive task — generating reading texts, vocabulary lists, or comprehension questions — and running a single AI-generated lesson through your review workflow this week.
 If you're overwhelmed by AI options, start simple.
-Try one AI tool for one task this week.
-Pick one repetitive task: generating reading texts, creating vocabulary lists, or drafting comprehension questions.
+Try one AI tool for one task.
 Generate content, then review and customize it.
 Track time saved versus quality of result.
 You may try with a prompt like the following:

 "Create a B1-level reading passage (200 words) about the benefits of public transportation in cities.
 Include 5 vocabulary words relevant to the topic.
 Make it engaging for adult learners."